leahmariefernandez/leahmariefernandez/README.md

 #### There & Later:
 * Interested in **software**, **product design** & **R&D projects**
-* Learning more about firmware & hardware with [UBC Formula Electric](https://www.ubcformulaelectric.com/) all whilst taking photos & filming the car
+* Taking photos & filming the [UBC Formula Electric](https://www.ubcformulaelectric.com/) car all whilst learning more about firmware & hardware
 * I love working with and learning from others!
 All the best moments of my life are shared with those around me

 #### I hope to see you again!
 Don't be a stranger: